Jesperi02/WebbiProjis/README.md

-# WebbiProjis
+# Web technology project

-A project using Boostrap for a webtechnology course i'm taking
+A project using Boostrap for a webtechnology course i'm taking.
+Also some SCSS and TS